Fudan-iGEM/2024-wiki/src/plant.md

 ---
-sidebar: auto
+sidebar: none
-title: Plant, oop
+title: Plant, noop
 ---

 We did not build anything for plant this year.